zachvalenta/notes-sw/comp-sci/protocols.md

 ---

+* _serialize_: convert obj to interchange fmt
+* _deserialize_: convert interchange fmt to obj
+* _schema_: mapping of obj to interchange fmt structure
+* you typically want to specify
+> Pickles are implicit: they serialize everything in your objects, even data you didn’t want to serialize.
+For example, you might have an attribute that is a cache of computation that you don’t want serialized.
+Pickle doesn’t have a convenient way to skip that attribute. https://nedbatchelder.com/blog/202006/pickles_nine_flaws.html

 BINARY
+> ❓ how is BSON more binary than JSON itself? https://stackoverflow.com/questions/3554325/why-is-it-called-bson 📙 Kleppmann ch.
+4
 * e.g. HTTP/2 https://news.ycombinator.com/item?id=27431998
 * used more for internal services 📙 Jeffrey distributed [5]
 * db res in binary which is parsed by language-specific API 📙 Kleppmann 4.128